jaisenGT/delayed-attention-experiments/README.md

 ```

-**Acknowledgements:** Andrej Karpathy for the [nanoGPT](https://github.com/karpathy/nanoGPT) codebase and TinyStories for the primary dataset used in these experiments.
+**Acknowledgements:** Andrej Karpathy for the [nanoGPT](https://github.com/karpathy/nanoGPT) codebase, which was the foundation for this project, and TinyStories for the primary dataset used in these experiments.